rhiaro/thesis/chapter2.md

 The main goal of this chapter is to cover previous work and empirical evidence of how people present themselves, as a basis for better supporting them.

+..sections for social vs individual construction ..
+.... political, cultural, racial. stuff about web dissolving these, but not really

 ## Presentation of self

 socsci literature